Denttabs is probably a name you are not all that familiar with, but they are one of the few producers, of toothpaste tablets.

 I have not tried traveling with these tablets as yet, but the TSA should not be count these are part of your as part of your 3-1-1 liquids rule as they are not a liquid or a paste.

 However, I would not be surprised if you were questioned and asked to taste 1 as well as having the tablets checked as you pass through security, because it is an unusual product to most.

 I wish not to get bogged down in discussion of costs, but it is a shame, that to have a more environmentally friendly and less chemical rich product you have to pay a premium.

-Denttabs sell direct to consumer but currently do not ship to the USA.
+Denttabs sell direct to consumers but currently do not ship to the USA.
 The German company ship primarily to Germany, Switzerland and Austria.

 You will need to buy from a company who imports to the USA or ships to the states.